How Much Money Can I Make as a Backend Developer?

 How do I become backend web developer?

-Now you have an idea of what it takes to be a backend developer, an idea of what to expect, and you’re eager to get started.
+Now you have an idea of what it takes to be a backend developer, you’re eager to get started.
 How do you do that exactly?

 There are a variety of ways to gain the skills you need to excel as a backend developer, and some may work better for you than others.
-Many opt for a formal, four-year degree in computer programming at an accredited university to learn the ins and outs of backend.
+Some folks opt for a formal, four-year degree in computer programming.
 For many others, an online bootcamp is a more affordable and accessible option.
-If you’re looking for something in the latter category, Bloom Institute of Technology (formerly known as Lambda School) may be the perfect fit for you.
+If you’re looking for something that teaches you the skills you need—much faster than a traditional degree—Bloom Institute of Technology (formerly known as Lambda School) may be the perfect fit for you.

-This fall, BloomTech is launching a new 9-month online backend development course designed to give students comprehensive, immersive education on the languages, frameworks, and skills they need to learn backend web dev and be a standout candidate in the job market.
+BloomTech has launched a new online backend development course, co-developed with Amazon, designed to give students comprehensive, immersive education on the languages, frameworks, and skills they need to learn backend web dev and be a standout candidate in the job market.
 BloomTech’s backend course is taught by industry experts who will equip you with knowledge of backend languages, Java programming, data structures and algorithms, software engineering, and more, as well as help you prepare for technical interviews.

 At BloomTech, you don’t need to lose sleep over the cost of tuition.
 Our incentive-aligned tuition options gives you the room to choose the method that makes the most sense for you.